code4yonglei/script_4_simulation/README.md

 # script_4_simulation
-Scripts used for post-processing simulation data
+Scripts used for preparing files for simulation and post-processing of simulation data generated from GROMACS/LAMMPS and other packages.

-test from my github

-wait for several days.